Pranav2442/Stereo_Reconstruction/README.md

 <img src="imp/disparity.png" width="300" height="300" />
 <img src="Disparity Maps/Bike.png" width="300" height="300" />

+depth of a particular point in image is distance b/w camera centre and its corresponding real world point.

-Depth is inversely proportional to disparity, i.e., from the depth estimation equation, we have Z∝1/(xl−xr).
+Depth is inversely proportional to disparity, i.e., from the depth estimation equation, we have

+**Z∝1/(xl−xr)**

 As disparity (xl−xr) increases, Z decreases and for lower disparity (xl−xr) <br/>-->

 <!--## Algorithm to obtain Disparity map:- <br/>
 1)Import essential libraries such as opencv and pyplot from matplotlib.<br/>
 <br/>
-2) Take 2 images (left and Right view) as input in Gray format<br/>
+2) Take 2 images (left and Right view) as input in Gray format using <code>cv.imread</code> <br/>
 <br/>
 3) We can use StereoBM_create or StereoSGBM_create anyone will do fine according to our requirements.<br/>
 <br/>&emsp;&emsp; a) StereoBM_create takes only two parameters, BM stands for block matching algorithm.<br/>